Friday, August 28, 2020

 Insert an "EQ" plug-in on the track you want to flip/invert the phase on.
 For this example I'm using the stock Pro Tools EQ > EQ 3 1-Band (mono) plug-in.
 You could use the standard Pro Tools EQ 4 or 7-Band EQ.
 Each of these EQ have a phase reversal switch.

-1. Left click in the INSERTS section of the tracks channel strip.
+1. Left click in the INSERTS section of the track's channel strip.

-2. Choose plug-in" > EQ > EQ 3 1-Band (mono).
+2. Choose plug-in > EQ > EQ 3 1-Band (mono).
 On a stereo track you will choose multichannel plug-in > EQ > EQ 3 1-Band (stereo).

 Pro Tools EQ Filter Showing Phase Invert Switch

-NOTE: If only want to flip/invert the phase of the track and do NOT intend to use the filters of the EQ disable them (the filters) by clicking on the "IN" button located with the controls of each filter.
+NOTE: If you only want to flip/invert the phase of the track and do not intend to use the filters of the EQ disable them (the filters) by clicking on the "IN" button located with the controls of each filter.
 When enabled, the filters influence the track in subtle ways even if you do not use them.
 They will also use additional computer resources.
 I've drawn a red circle around the "IN" (enable) button within the image below.